Paolo Emilio Taviani: Social Christianity, support for NATO, and opening up to the Left

-In the eyes of conservatives Taviani’s contribution to the Italian Constitution and his book La Proprietà made him appear to be too close to socialist ideas.
-But during the first years of the cold war Taviani was one of the firmest supporters of NATO which he viewed as the only possible guarantee of Italy’s security.
+In the eyes of conservatives Taviani's contribution to the Italian Constitution and his book La Proprietà made him appear to be too close to socialist ideas.
+But during the first years of the cold war Taviani was one of the firmest supporters of NATO which he viewed as the only possible guarantee of Italy's security.
 This position drew criticism from socialists and communists.

 In the early 1960s Taviani favoured an alliance between the Christian Democrats and the Socialist Party in the regional government of Liguria which he later supported for years in national governments.
-In 1964 he firmly refused to accept a proposal by Italy’s President Antonio Segni to head an emergency government as an authoritarian crack down on the communists.
+In 1964 he firmly refused to accept a proposal by Italy's President Antonio Segni to head an emergency government as an authoritarian crack down on the communists.
 In the years that followed Taviani was severely criticised by supporters of the political Right.

 After the coup d’état in Chile, Taviani recognised the change that took place in the Italian Communist Party under Enrico Berlinguer.
 During his final period as Minister of the Interior he expressed appreciation of the aid the PCI provided in countering illegal armed organisations (both from the Right and Left wings).
-By the end of 1974 Taviani’s position within the Christian Democratic Party had become difficult because many felt he was too far to the Left.
+By the end of 1974 Taviani's position within the Christian Democratic Party had become difficult because many felt he was too far to the Left.
 Taviani refused offers to compromise and thereafter only accepted institutional appointments but never again took up a post in the government.

-Senator for Life (1976–2001)
+Senator

 From 1976 to 1987 Taviani was elected senator of the Italian Republic in Liguria.
-From 1979 he was President of the Senate’s Foreign Affairs Committee.
+From 1979 he was President of the Senate's Foreign Affairs Committee.
 In 1991 he was appointed “Senator for Life” for “social, literary and scholarly merit”.

 After the dissolution of the Christian Democratic Party Taviani became a member of the new Italian People's Party (in the Centre-Left coalition).
 In one of his final interviews he expressed the hope that the PPI would join the European social democratic group.